kohkimakimoto/essh/README.md

 }
 ```

-This configuration generates the below ssh config to the temporary file like the `/tmp/essh.ssh_config.260398422` when you run `essh`.
+This configuration automatically generates the below ssh config to the temporary file like the `/tmp/essh.ssh_config.260398422` when you run `essh`.

 ```
 Host web01.localhost